-In July of 2019, PRDOH launched the Home Repair, Reconstruction, or Relocation Program (commonly referred to as the R3 Program) as a priority housing assistance program under CDBG-DR. Within the first five (5) months of intake the R3 Program accepted approximately 26,951 applications resulting in an oversubscription to the program before intake closed on January 7, 2019.82
+In July of 2019, PRDOH launched the Home Repair, Reconstruction, or Relocation Program (commonly referred to as the R3 Program) as a priority housing assistance program under CDBG-DR. Within the first five (5) months of intake the R3 Program accepted approximately 26,951 applications resulting in an oversubscription to the program before intake closed on January 7, 2019.81

 Of the 26,951 applications received, 64% or approximately 18,500 are priority applicants, meaning they are elderly, disabled, or live in homes with significant damage remaining.
-As of March 12, 2020, approximately 24%, or 6,000 applicants, have been deemed eligible to receive assistance, and intake has been completed for approximately 46% of these applications, with those numbers growing each day as existing applications submissions are reviewed for eligibility.83 intake and percent of applications that have been approved for assistance.
+As of March 12, 2020, approximately 24%, or 6,000 applicants, have been deemed eligible to receive assistance, and intake has been completed for approximately 46% of these applications, with those numbers growing each day as existing applications submissions are reviewed for eligibility.
+82